 underwrite your visit, so there will be NO CHARGE to

 If you or the student are not sure of their interest level, we offer a

-half-hour introductory visit at no cost, where you will get a tour of the
+half-hour introductory visit, where you will get a tour of the

 facility and a description of what we do.
 You will be able to pet the horses and